 Use Consumer Key (Created in Jira, Step 2.5.a)

 Then copy from the Jira server's PRIVATE Key

 Important: Please copy the private key from the .pcks8 file, e.g., "jira_privatekey.pcks8" (Refer to Jira help article)

 Click on Get Auth Token it will navigate to the Jira server and ask for authorization Allow it.

 Once navigated back to Kendis, click on Test Connection & map fields.

 User Profile Setup

-- It will take you to Jira to authentication screen and users need to authenticate with their Jira credentials on the Jira login page.
+It will take you to Jira to the authentication screen, and users need to authenticate with their Jira credentials on the Jira login page.

-- Please note, the user doesn't need to give any keys, etc that was needed for ALM creation.
+Please note, that the user doesn't need to give any keys, etc that were needed for ALM creation.
 So they simply need to authorize their Jira account.